floswald/ApproXD.jl/doc/source/index.rst

 .. math::
 	f(x), x \in R^d

 is known on a finite set of points :math:`X \subset R^d`, but not in between.
 The task is to provide an interpolation (*connecting the dots*) that makes evaluation off the grid :math:`X` possible.
-There are **two supported ways to make the interpolation**, Tensor Product of Spline Basis functions and Linear Interpolator.
+There are **two supported ways** to make the interpolation:

+	1. Evaluate the Tensor Product of Spline Basis functions and
+	2. Linear Interpolation

 Contents: